There is something about

-why, for the life of me, it took me this long to finally visit the place.
+There is something enchanting and quite literally out of this world about this island.
+Born of fire, it has captivated many, and I can't fathom why, for the life of me, it took me this long to finally visit this place.

-Our exploration started in Butuan City.
-We spent an evening there and by early morning, we boarded a Cagayan de Oro bound bus.
-We were at the Balingoan Port before noon and got a 12:40 PM RORO to the island.
+Our journey to Camiguin began in Butuan City.
+After spending an evening there, we boarded a Cagayan de Oro-bound bus early in the morning.
+Arriving at the Balingoan Port before noon, we caught a 12:40 PM RORO to the island.

-It took us more than an hour to get to Benoni Port where Marvin (09186044304), the multicab driver we contracted, was already waiting for us.
+It took us a little over an hour to reach Benoni Port, where Marvin (09186044304), the multicab driver we had arranged, was already waiting for us.

 Giant Clam Sanctuary and Kibila White Beach

-Located in Guinsiliban, Camiguin's smallest municipality, this sanctuary is home to seven, out of nine, species of giant clams in the world.
-A cooperative, Cantaan Centennial Multi-Purpose Cooperative, manages the place and proves that the best people to manage resources are the members of the community that lives in it.
+Situated in Guinsiliban, Camiguin's smallest municipality, this sanctuary is home to seven out of nine species of giant clams in the world.
+The cooperative, Cantaan Centennial Multi-Purpose Cooperative, manages the site, exemplifying that the best stewards of resources are often the members of the community living in harmony with them.

-Lovely said she trained for five days and come here to guide tourists at least twice a week.
+Lovely mentioned that she underwent a five-day training and regularly comes here to guide tourists at least twice a week.

 Katunggan Park

-The foot bridges were newly built and it got us walking through the mangrove forest.
-We took a lot of photo stops and enjoyed the fresh breeze, cool shade and sound of the waves.
+The footbridges were recently constructed, leading us through the mangrove forest.
+We took numerous photo stops, relishing the fresh breeze, cool shade, and the soothing sound of the waves.

 Camiguin White Island Resort